Travel in the corona era: Here's what you need to know is written by The editorial staff, RejsRejsRejs.

 This means that you must investigate the risk of infection and entry restrictions for the country in question; not that it is basically closed.

 In this group of countries outside the EU / EEA, there are also countries where you can only enter if you have a recognizable purpose - often work-related - or are a citizen of the country.
-Countries like Thailand og India is currently very strict in letting people in, and the same goes Czech Republic, Finland og Norway.
+Countries like Thailand og India is currently very strict in letting people in, and the same goes Australia og New Zealand.

-There may - as always - also be other reasons why you can not enter a country, such as visa requirements, passport problems or personal circumstances that make you denied entry.
-It is no different today than before.
+There can - as always - also be other reasons why you can not enter a country, such as visa requirements, passport problems or personal circumstances that make you denied entry.
+This is no different today than before.
 Therefore, always check the current entry requirements from the destination side based on which country has issued your passport.

 So if you want to travel to an orange country, you can usually travel well.
 Remember to follow the guidelines and developments both nationally and locally.
 Find the travel instructions and follow the development on the Ministry of Foreign Affairs' website.